jojubart/basketball-betting-bot/README.md

 You play against the other members of your group chat and the overall winner is the one with the most points at the end of the season.
-Thre's also an alternative ranking that's just looking at the total number of bets you guys got right, and doesn't care about weekly wins if that's more your style.
+There's also an alternative ranking that's just looking at the total number of bets you guys got right, and doesn't care about weekly wins if that's more your style.